froydnj/FF-arm64/README.md

    Our win64-clang builds in automation should include this, and you can download an appropriate clang via `./mach artifact toolchain`.

-4. You will need to run MKLINK.bat in your mozilla-central checkout.
+4. You will need to run MKLINK.bat in your mozilla-central checkout from a cmd.exe shell.
 You may need to adjust the paths in MKLINK.bat if you install MSVC in a non-standard location.
 You may also need to modify `moz_msvc_version` and `moz_sdk_verion` at the top of the file.

 5. Once you have all of that, you should be able to pull mozilla-central and build it with the mozconfig in this directory, adjusting all